UTSAVS26/PyVerse/Game_Development/KBC/README.md

 **Modules Used**:

-* random: For selecting random questions and answers.
+* `random`: For selecting random questions and answers.
-* time: For adding slight delays between actions to make the game experience more dynamic.
+* `time`: For adding slight delays between actions to make the game experience more dynamic.

 **Game Introduction**: